 San Diego Chargers vs. Denver Broncos

-The San Diego Chargers and Denver Broncos meet in a pivotal game in the wide open AFC West.
-The Chargers are -7 point favorites over the Broncos with an over/under point total set at 44.5.
+The Denver Broncos and the San Diego Chargers meet for the third time this season as they face off in the AFC Playoffs in Sunday NFL action.
+The Broncos are -9 point favorites over the Chargers with an over/under point total set at 54.5.

-San Diego is 2-6-1 against the spread as a favorite, 0-5 against the spread in their last five games overall, and 1-3-1 against the spread in their last five games against the AFC West.
-Denver is 4-1 against the spread in their last five road games, 4-0 against the spread in their last four AFC games, and 2-8-1 against the spread in their last 11 games following a cover.
-Denver is 1-8-2 against the spread in the last 11 meetings of these two.
+Denver is 6-1-1 against the spread against the AFC West, 6-2 against the spread in their last eight home playoff games, and 5-2-1 against the spread against in their last eight games.
+San Diego is 4-1 against the spread in their last five games, 7-3 against the spread in their last 10 games against a team with a winning record, and 8-3-1 against the spread in their last 11 road games.
+The underdog has covered the point spread in four of the last five meetings of these two.